 U-M GDPR Compliance Program

 The University of Michigan is developing a GDPR compliance program.
 The University Privacy Officer and the Office of General Counsel have convened a working group with representatives from across the university.
+The GDPR team is working to develop a risk-based GDPR compliance strategy and develop recommendations for an ongoing, sustainable GDPR compliance program.

 Learn more about the GDPR and its impact on U-M at GDPR Frequently Asked Questions.

 - Work has begun on an GDPR register for maintaining the required records of data processing activities.
+Processes to be included in the register have been identified, and a template for recording this information has been completed.

 See the U-M GDPR Project Kick-Off Slides (March 8, 2018) for a list of working group members and the initial plans for developing the program.
-The group is making good progress on the following:

 What You Can Do

 You do not need to do anything immediately.
 It will take some time for organizations around the world to sort through, understand, and determine the implications of the GDPR requirements, as well as figure out how best to meet them.
-Watch for more information as the university's GDPR working group goes about its work.
+Watch for more information as the university's GDPR working group continues its work.
 If you have immediate questions or concerns, send email to email@example.com.

 Articles About the GDPR